Pricing Bermudan options using regression trees/random forests: Numerical results

 \subsubsection{Geometric basket option}

-We consider a Bermudan Put option on a geometric basket of $d$ underlying with payoff $\left(K - (\prod\limits_{i=1}^d S_{\tau}^i)^{\frac{1}{d}}\right)^+$.
-We test the following option for $d=2,10,40$ for which we have reference prices from \citep{cox} using the CRR tree method.
+We consider a Bermudan Put option on a geometric basket of $d$ underlying with payoff We test the following option for $d=2,10,40$ for which we have reference prices from \citep{cox} using the CRR tree method.
 With the LSM algorithm, we converge to the correct price 4.57 for the case $d=2$, using only a polynomial of degree 3.
 For the case $d=10$, we can at most use a polynomial of degree 3 due to the curse of dimensionality.
 With this parametrization, we obtain a price of 2.90 for a true price of 2.92.
 For the case $d=40$, we cannot go further than a polynomial of degree 1, which yields a price of 2.48 for a reference price of 2.52.
 Figure \ref{figure2} shows the results obtained with regression trees.
 For the case $d=2$, the best price we get is 4.47 and, as expected, the LSM algorithm has a better performance.
 This is also the case for the cases $d=10$ and $d=40$ where the best prices we obtain are 2.84 and 2.46 respectively.
 Notice that even though these are high dimensional cases, the trees converge with only a depth of 5 or 8.
+For $d=10$, our algorithm with \texttt{depth} equal $8$ and \texttt{min\_samples\_leaf} equal $200$ runs in $3$ seconds compared to the $11$ seconds needed by the LSM with polynomial degree $3$.
+The running times of the two approaches are pretty comparable.
+For $d=40$, our algorithm takes the same computational time as the LSM with degree $1$ polynomials.
 We also notice the importance of the parameter \texttt{min\_samples\_leaf}.
 In fact, letting the trees grow without managing this parameter (case leaf1) leads to a problem of over-fitting.
 The results get better when we use random forests as shown in Figure \ref{figure3}.
-For these random forests we used basis trees of \texttt{max\_depth=8} and \texttt{min\_samples\_leaf=100}.
+For these random forests, we used basis trees of \texttt{max\_depth=8} and \texttt{min\_samples\_leaf=100}.
 Notice for the case $d=2$, the curve where only 50\% of the data is used gives much better results as in this case the basis trees are the less correlated.
 For the cases $d=10$ and $d=40$, the best choice is not necessarily to use 50\% of the data in each tree.
 As these are larger dimensions, having the trees trained on a small percentage of the training data maybe not enough.
 One may consider extending the size of the training data itself.
 Furthermore, we notice that once the percentage of data to use in each tree is chosen, the price of the option converges as the number of trees in the forest grows.
+However, note the computational time of the random forest method linearly depends on the number of trees inside the forest.
+Although the regression tree approach runs within roughly the same computational time as the LSM for a similar accuracy, the random forests approach may take much longer as the number of trees increases.